Mexican-Americans torn about Cinco de Mayo in Trump era

 Mexican-American rapper Kap G appeared in a Black Entertainment Television sketch in which he argues about the origin of margaritas – a drink with a murky history – at an office meeting.

-“It’s not even a Mexican drink, bro,” the Georgia-based entertainer says before hammering a piñata against a table in a fit of rage.
+“It’s not even a Mexican drink, bro,” the Georgia-based entertainer says before hammering a pi

-Not everyone is turned off by Cinco de Mayo.
-Randy Baker, owner of the popular Rio Bravo Brewing Co. in Albuquerque, is unveiling the brewery’s new German-style beer Imperial Kolsch on Cinco de Mayo.
-The brewery is calling it Fünf de Mayo.

-In Colorado Springs, a nonprofit group that provides scholarships for Hispanic students is holding a Cinco de Mayo “Fiesta & Car Show” featuring mariachi music and dances.
-Orlando.
-Florida, is throwing a Chihuahua dog race, and other cities are hosting Cinco de Mayo beauty pageants.